On the Occasion of France's National Day

 Secretary of State

-On behalf of President Obama and the American people, I offer my heartfelt congratulations to the citizens of France as you celebrate Bastille Day on July 14.
+On behalf of President Obama and the American people, I send best wishes to the people of France as you celebrate Bastille Day on July 14.